 Both companies usually operated out of the Canada Aviation and Space Museum and both offer flights of varying lengths with fall views of Parliament Hill, the Ottawa River and Gatineau Park.

 Check an item off your bucket list by braving “The Rock”, the highest bungee jump in Canada at Great Canadian Bungee, about a half hour drive from downtown Ottawa.
-Soak up the surrounding fall colours before taking the 61-metre (200-foot) leap over the clear turquoise water of the quarry below, or choose to RIPRIDE (zipline) over it.
+Soak up the surrounding fall colours before taking the 61-metre (200-foot) leap over the clear turquoise water of the quarry below (water contact optional), or choose to RIPRIDE (zipline) over it.
 For the ultimate experience, do both!

 Rising 270 metres (886 feet) from the Ottawa Valley floor, the Eardley Escarpment—the dividing line between the rock of the Canadian Shield—offers interesting rock climbing in Gatineau Park.
 The five rock faces officially open to climbing lead you to breathtaking views over the colourful landscape below.
 As this geological formation is home to some of the richest and most fragile flora and fauna in the park, users must respect a code of conduct.

 You don’t have to go far to be immersed in a symphony of fall colours when hiking in the Ottawa area.
 For instance, the protected lands of Canada’s Capital Greenbelt surrounding the urban core feature 150 kilometres (93 miles) of trails that link to the Capital Pathway network, the Rideau Trail and The Great Trail of Canada.
 Diverse landscapes including beaches, forests and wetlands offer a variety of activities year round, including hiking, paddling and birdwatching in the fall.